softwaredevclub/sdc-notes/README.md

 ## Future Meetings

+- Figure out what people can do
+- Split up into groups based on interest
+- Work on development

+## Future Future Meetings

 - Stand-up: everyone says what they've been working on, what's impeding their progress, and what they plan on working on next
 - Break into teams to discuss progress on each team's goals
 - Work on development